Renault Megane E-Tech Electric: Overview

 The Renault Mégane eVision was a concept car unveiled in October 2020, previewing the Mégane E-Tech.
 The Mégane E-Tech was subsequently previewed by a near-production prototype in June 2021.
 The production version was revealed at the 2021 IAA in Munich in September 2021, and sales in Europe started in February 2022.
 In early 2023, the model was intended to go on sale in Australia at the end of 2023, with Renault's Australian distributor saying supply was limited by high-demand in Europe and that they were viewing the Mégane E-Tech as "a 2024 model".

 Production of the internal-combustion engine powered Renault Mégane IV initially continued alongside production of the newer electric model.
 The car uses the CMFEV platform, which it shares with the larger Nissan Ariya model.
 The car received a five-star safety rating from Euro NCAP.

-The Megane is one of the lightest EVs on the market due to aluminium and carbon fibre in its construction.
+The vehicle integrates the Google navigation and services system (openR Link).